citizenfx/natives/TASK/TaskPlayAnimAdvanced.md

 void TASK_PLAY_ANIM_ADVANCED(Ped ped, char* animDictionary, char* animationName, float posX, float posY, float posZ, float rotX, float rotY, float rotZ, float blendInSpeed, float blendOutSpeed, int duration, Any flag, float animTime, Any p14, Any p15);
 ```

-It's similar to the one above, except the first 6 floats let you specify the initial position and rotation of the task.
-(Ped gets teleported to the position).
+Similar in functionality to [`TASK_PLAY_ANIM`](#_0xEA47FE3719165B94), except the position and rotation parameters let you specify the initial position and rotation of the task.
+The ped is teleported to the position specified.

 [Animations list](https://alexguirre.github.io/animations-list/)

 ## Parameters
 * **ped**: The ped you want to play the animation